fbpx

 Digital Process automation is the process of automating business processes for the better.
 When we say better, we mean efficiency and overall effectiveness.
 In other words, it helps you optimize processes through digitization.
 Digital workflow is created, which improves the focus of all team members.

-The projected market size for Digital Process Automation is approximately USD 13.80 billion in 2024, with expectations to grow to USD 23.89 billion by 2029.
+The projected market size for Digital Process Automation is approximately USD 13.80 billion and is expected to grow to USD 23.89 billion by 2029.

 Forrester further subdivides DPA into “Deep” and “Wide” categories.